27 Jan How to begin yoga when you have chronic pain

 You may have heard that yoga is good for persistent pain.
 An appropriate class and teacher can certainly help you manage your pain by teaching you to relax, participate in exercise, and increase body awareness.

-But many people with chronic pain find that even beginners classes are too much for them.
-They say they tend to feel frustrated when they can’t keep up with others in the class.
+But many people with chronic pain find even beginners classes are too much for them.
+They say they feel frustrated when they can’t keep up with others in the class.
 Here are some guidelines for approaching your first yoga class when you experience chronic pain.

 Find a yoga teacher who specialises in pain